AN/FPS-117

 The AN/FPS-117 is an L-band active electronically scanned array (AESA) 3-dimensional air search radar first produced by GE Aerospace in 1980 and now part of Lockheed Martin.
 The system offers instrumented detection at ranges on the order of 200 to 250 nmi and has a wide variety of interference and clutter rejection systems.

 The system was originally developed as part of the "Seek Igloo/Seek Frost" effort to replace the older radar systems of the DEW line with designs that could be operated remotely and require much less maintenance as part of DEW's replacement, the American-Canadian North Warning System (NWS).
 Implementation of the NWS resulted in a reduction in operations and maintenance spending by up to 50% compared to previous systems.

 GE made a number of modifications to the basic design to better tailor it to different roles.
 To fill a need for the US Marine Corps, GE developed the transportable AN/TPS-59, and later combined design elements to produce the smaller AN/TPS-77 which is even more mobile, requiring only one prime mover in some deployment scenarios.
-FPS-117s, modified with input from Siemens for German service are known as the RRP-117, while the TPS-77s in service with the RAF are known as the AMES Type 92.
+FPS-117s, modified with input from Siemens for German service are known as the RRP-117, while the TPS-77s in service with the Royal Air Force are known as the AMES Type 92.
 An even smaller version was introduced by Lockheed Martin as the TPS-77 MRR.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/FPS-117" designation represents the 117th design of an Army-Navy electronic device for fixed ground search radar.
+The JETDS system also now is used to name all Department of Defense electronic systems.